hay-kot/homebox/docs/docs/import-csv.md

 ```

 !!! tip "Column Order"
     Column headers are just there for reference, the important thing is that the order is correct.
-You can change the headers to anything you like.
+You can change the headers to anything you like, this behavior may change in the future.

 ## CSV Reference